abdel1touimi/mt-crafting/README.md

 # mt-crafting
-Simple crafting system full configurable for QBCore
+Simple crafting system full configurable for QBCore using level system
 - THIS IS A WIP SO IF SOMETHING IS NOT WORKING GOOD GIVE FEEDBACK AT MY DISCORD! :)

 # Preview: